 It started with a phone call.
 The man on the other end of the line reported seven elephants stuck in the mud on the community side of the 164km West Laikipia Fence, near a place called Pesi.
 The news was not promising – we needed to make a plan – quickly!

-Word had already reached the Kenya Wildlife Service (KWS) and they were on their way to the scene – a two hour drive away from Nanyuki, where Space for Giants (SFG) offices are located.
-We jumped in a vehicle and headed into the bush as we communicated with our partners at Lewa Wildlife Conservancy and Ol Pejeta Conservancy.
+Word had already reached the Kenya Wildlife Service (KWS) and they were on their way to the scene – a two-hour drive away from Nanyuki, where Space for Giants (SFG) offices are located.
+We jumped in a vehicle and headed into the bush.

 As we neared the scene, getting hopelessly lost on the narrow tracks between maize fields, the story changed.
 The elephants were not stuck – the community was holding them hostage.